Flux Cored, Applications, plus MIG Pipe weld Data.

 improvements by all the welders was immediately noticed by the ship yard QA management

-who measured the dramatic improvements evident through NDT and radiographs.
-The
+who's inspection employees measured the dramatic weld cost improvements evident through the required NDT and weld rework man hours.
+Aker

-gained 4 million dollars fron a weld training cost of $170.000.
+initially gained at least 5 - 6 million dollars per-ship from a weld training program that with a loss of man hours from the yard was a cost of approx. $170.000.
 By the way, few

 global ship yards or manufacturing facilities examine the cost effectiveness of